ensody/native-builds/README.md

     // If you need direct access to the libcrypto/OpenSSL API you have to activate cinterop
     // for the OpenSSL header files.
-    // Note: for zstd you'd use libs.nativebuilds.zstd both here and in sourceSets.nativeMain. cinterops(libs.nativebuilds.openssl.headers) {
+    cinterops(libs.nativebuilds.openssl.headers) {
         definitionFile.set(file("src/nativeMain/cinterop/openssl.def"))
     }